individual therapy

 Do you have a hard time recognizing how you’re feeling?

-Have the same problems been popping up over and over again, robbing you of hope for a more satisfying future?
+Have the same problems been popping up repeatedly, robbing you of hope for a more satisfying future?

-All this can change.
+All of this can change.
 It does change.
 And I love supporting that process.

 Porthole windows teal building